 1. Write Descriptions That Actually Work

 Your tool description is the single most important thing you configure.
-The AI reads it to decide:
+The AI reads it to decide:- Whether to call this tool at all

 - Which tool to call when multiple options exist